patte/convex-backend-docker/README.md

 Run [convex-backend](https://convex.dev) in a docker container.

 The Dockerfile clones the repo from github at the specified release tag.
+A github action builds the image and pushes it to ghcr.io.

 ## Build